Are you looking to...

 IWA is ECFMG’s web-based application service.
 Through IWA, international medical students/graduates may submit the Application for ECFMG Certification; apply for USMLE Step 1, Step 2 CK, and Step 2 CS; access USMLE scheduling permits; request extension of a USMLE Step1/2 CK eligibility period; access a Step 2 CS visa letter, if requested at the time of application; and request to have USMLE results withheld from their medical school.

 OASIS is an on-line service for ECFMG applicants and ECFMG-certified physicians.
-Through OASIS, international medical students/graduates may review and update their contact information; manage their financial accounts; monitor the status of exam applications and medical education credentials; access their USMLE results; access ERAS Support Services, including obtaining an ERAS Token, uploading eligible supporting documents, submitting a request for an on-line letter of recommendation, and tracking receipt of supporting documents; access the IMG Advisors Network (IAN); and complete the physician portion of an on-line application for J-1 visa sponsorship.
+Through OASIS, international medical students/graduates may review and update their contact information; manage their financial accounts; monitor the status of exam applications and medical education credentials; access their USMLE results; access ERAS Support Services, including obtaining an ERAS Token, uploading eligible supporting documents, and tracking receipt of supporting documents; access the IMG Advisors Network (IAN); and complete the physician portion of an on-line application for J-1 visa sponsorship.

 IMED is a free, web-based resource for accurate and up-to-date information about international medical schools that are recognized by the appropriate government agency in the countries in which they are located.
 Maintained by ECFMG’s nonprofit foundation, FAIMER, IMED offers general and curricular information on more than 2,300 medical schools worldwide.